pgniewko/solubility/README.md

 ### License
-The library is open-source for academic and education communities.
+The library is open-source for academic and education users.
 If you want to use the library in any of your work please cite: *Pawel Gniewek*, _Solubility prediction of drug-like compounds_, https://github.com/pgniewko/solubility.